Partners in Education & Research

 The Architectural Research Centers Consortium, Inc. (ARCC) is an international association of architectural research centers committed to the expansion of the research culture and a supporting infrastructure in architecture and related design disciplines.
 Since its founding as a non-profit corporation in 1976, ARCC has represented a concerted commitment to the improvement of the physical environment and the quality of life.

-In partnership with the National Institutes of Building Sciences, a digital platform providing professionally reviewed research on the built environment.
+In partnership with the National Institutes of Building Sciences, the Building Research Information Knowledgebase (BRIK) is a digital platform providing professionally reviewed research on the built environment.

 The Society of Building Science Educators (SBSE) is an association of university educators and practitioners in architecture and related disciplines who support excellence in the teaching of environmental science and building technologies.